ModelTC/llmc/README.md

 ## News

-* **Mar 7:** 🚀 We release the quantization part of a powerful and efficient LLM compression tool.
+* **Mar 7, 2024:** 🚀 We release the quantization part of a powerful and efficient LLM compression tool.
 Notably, our benchmark paper is coming soon😊.

 ## Highlight Feature

 * Quantize LLMs, e.g., Llama2-70B, OPT-175B,  and evaluate their PPL on only one A100/H100/H800 GPU💥.
-* SOTA compression algorithms for users to choose, and users can squentially employ multiple algorithms on one LLM💥.
+* SOTA compression algorithms for users to choose from, and users can sequentially employ multiple algorithms on one LLM💥.
 * Transformed model (``save_fp``  mode in ``quant`` part in [Configuration](#configuration)) exported by our tool with a specifical compression algorithm can go through naive quantization by multiple backends, e.g., [Lightllm](https://github.com/ModelTC/lightllm), [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM) to get a specifical-compression-algorithm-optimized model, which can be inferred by the corresponding backend💥.
 * Our compressed model (``save_quant``  mode in ``quant`` part in [Configuration](#configuration)) with a very low memory footprint can be directly inferred by [Lightllm](https://github.com/ModelTC/lightllm)💥.